rizqimtiaz/EcoOracle/README.md

 ### 3. Autonomous Oracle

-`lib/oracle.ts` is the bridge.
-After each scan it:

 - Computes a target credit count (1 credit = 1 verified tonne).
 - Computes a target price (a function of health + scarcity + thermal risk).